-The Institute for Professional Studies serves adult students through both traditional and innovative instruction.
+The Leadership Department serves students through both traditional and innovative instruction.
 Its programs respond to the needs of the lifelong learner.
-The degrees are targeted primarily towards employed persons serving in business, industry, labor, government and occupational fields (such as police, emergency and fire officers) serving in the government, private and non-profit sectors.
+The degrees are targeted primarily towards employed persons serving in business, industry, labor, government and occupational fields serving in the government, private and non-profit sectors.

-The Institute for Professional Studies' primary mission is to extend access to postsecondary educational opportunities for non-traditional adult learners, who combine work and study, with a special emphasis on serving professional workforce education needs.
-The Institute meets those needs through innovative online instruction, using a variety of delivery formats and scheduling options.
+The Department's primary mission is to extend access to postsecondary educational opportunities for non-traditional adult learners, who combine work and academics, while serving professional workforce educational needs.
+Student needs are met by combining innovative online instruction in a variety of delivery formats.